Hazor: Walking Through the Pages of Biblical History

 Biblical context

 The city finds prominent mentions in the Bible.
-In the Book of Joshua Hazor is portrayed as a dominant city-state, illustrating its downfall at the hands of Joshua and the Israelite army.
+In the Book of Joshua Hazor is portrayed as a dominant city-state.
+The text describes Joshua’s conquest of Hazor, where he “smote the king thereof with the sword” and “burnt Hazor with fire,” utterly destroying its inhabitants

 At that time Joshua turned back and captured Hazor and put its king to the sword.
 (Hazor had been the head of all these kingdoms.)
 Everyone in it they put to the sword.
 They totally destroyed them, not sparing anyone that breathed, and he burned Hazor itself.